HumanCompatibleAI/human_aware_rl/README.md

 # Human-Aware Reinforcement Learning

+## :warning: DEPRECATION WARNING

+This repo is being deprecated and should no longer be used indepdently.
+This repo is now a module under the [overcooked_ai](https://github.com/HumanCompatibleAI/overcooked_ai/tree/master) project as we are in the process of consolidating several repos into one for convenience and better maintainability.

-This code can be used to reproduce the results in the paper [On the Utility of Learning about Humans for Human-AI Coordination](https://arxiv.org/abs/1910.05789). *Note that this repository uses a specific older commit of the [overcooked_ai repository](https://github.com/HumanCompatibleAI/overcooked_ai)*, and should not be expected to work with the current version of that repository.
+This repo should now **only** be used to reproduce the results in the 2019 paper [On the Utility of Learning about Humans for Human-AI Coordination](https://arxiv.org/abs/1910.05789).

+*Note that this repository uses a specific older commit of the [overcooked_ai repository](https://github.com/HumanCompatibleAI/overcooked_ai)*, and should not be expected to work with the current version of that repository.

 To play the game with trained agents, you can use [Overcooked-Demo](https://github.com/HumanCompatibleAI/overcooked-demo).